lackita/generative/README.md

 # Generative

+NOTE: After beginning this project, I learned that [Svelte](https://svelte.dev/) had already built the thing I wanted.
+If you're interested in what I was going for here, check them out!

 Generative is a new way of constructing HTML.
 This is just the start of the project at this point, though, so here are the project goals: